evanlucas/couchpkgs/README.md

 # couchpkgs

-A helper to get all packages from a npm registry
+A helper to get all packages from a npm registry.
+Written mainly for usage with [smart-private-npm](https://github.com/nodejitsu/smart-private-npm)

 ## Install